Alab-NII/eval_vl_glue/README.md

 # eval_vl_glue

 This is the repository for the paper: Effect of Visual Extensions on Natural Language Understanding in Vision-and-Language Models (EMNLP 2021).
 This paper evaluates NLU in some V&L models pre-trained in the [VOLTA framework](https://github.com/e-bug/volta) using [the GLUE Benchmark](https://gluebenchmark.com/).

-In this repository, we publish the source codes for our models and GLUE evaluation.
+We publish the source codes and some weights for our models and GLUE evaluation.

-Each directory contains the README.md for the detail.
+In this README, we describe the outline of this repository.

 - **eval\_vl\_glue**: directory for the eval_vl_glue python package that cotains extracter and transformers_volta.
 - **vl_models**: directory for pre-trained and fine-tuned models.